ShaunLawrie/PwshSpectreConsole/PwshSpectreConsole.Docs/src/content/docs/reference/Writing/Write-SpectreRule.md

 #### **Alignment**

 The alignment of the text in the rule.
-Valid values are Left, Center, and Right.
 The default value is Left.